SlieFamily/SemiGPS/README.md

-# A Semi Graph Learning Framework based on GraphGPS
+# A Semi-supervised Graph Learning Framework based on GraphGPS